Why select service hotels are coming to the city center

 “Today’s tech savvy travelers, particularly millennials, are looking for the perfect package of an unpretentious lodging experience and thoughtful design connected to the local community — not cookie cutter spaces, overpriced mini-bars, and old-fashioned coffee machines,” Grigg said.
 “They are happy to pay lower rates for smaller rooms if these other elements are met.”

 And that’s just one of a number of major U.S. cities that are growing fast.
-A 2018 report by USA Today said that 65 percent of the U.S. population now lives in cities.
+A 2018 report by USA Today said that 65% of the U.S. population now lives in cities.
 As cities grow denser and more populous, urban hotels are streamlining their services and narrowing their footprints, fitting more rooms into smaller spaces.

 “Major brands are looking at ways to diversify their offerings for both consumers and hotel developers,” Black said.
 “The ability to develop a significant amount of rooms on smaller sites allows an owner to create a value-driven product while still putting significant emphasis on communal space that attracts both travelers and locals alike.”